dem42/PR2_pick_and_place/writeup.md

 For the pick and place to work correctly, I additionally send a collision map to the PR2 robot.
 I compute this collision map in two steps.
 First inside the `__main__` part I start a left, right rotation of the PR2 robot so that I have collision data for the left and right sides of the table which are normally not visible.
 This rotation is implemented in the method `jointCheck`.
 The idea is that I have to keep a state machine which knows which rotation I need to do next.
 To determine whether a state transition needs to happen, I query the `/pr2/joint_states` topic.

 While the PR2 is rotating, it keeps updating a global list of table point cloud points called `table_cluster`.
 After the rotation is done, this list stores all the table points.
 Inside the method `pr2_mover` we then fill this list with the remaining objects on the table and send it to the topic `/pr2/3d_map/points` which is where the collision map is stored.
 I have the additional method `clear_collision_map()` which is needed because the collision map in PR2 is additive so if I want to make sure I am not sending data about already picked up object, I need to send a request to the `/clear_octomap` service, which will clear the exisiting map.

 ![collision map table][image12]

+![collision map full][image13]

-![collision map with objects where some have been picked up][image13]
+![collision map with objects where some have been picked up][image14]

-![pick and place][image14]
+![pick and place gazeebo][image15]

 #### Implementation
 I implemented everything as just one ROS node, using the `clustering` node from the project template.
 I noticed that topics sometimes will not receive messages if I publish a message immediately after creating a publisher, so I added a short timeout of two seconds implemented using `rospy.Rate`.